November 15, 2025 (7mo ago) — last updated May 10, 2026 (1mo ago)

 Q: When should I refactor a class into a struct?

-A: Refactor when the type is a small, immutable value without unique identity, and you want fewer heap allocations and clearer value semantics.
+A: Refactor when the type is a small, immutable value without unique identity and you want fewer heap allocations and clearer value semantics.

 Q: How do I avoid GC pauses in managed languages?

-Q: What’s the easiest rule of thumb?
+Q: What’s a simple rule of thumb?

-A: If the object represents “a value” use a struct; if it represents “a thing with identity” use a class.
+A: If the object represents “a value,” use a struct.
+If it represents “a thing with identity,” use a class.

 Three concise Q&A sections